 A host of things, all relating to increasing the motor load.

-Is this the starting amperage, or the running amperage you note?
+Is this the air compressor startup amps, or the running amperage you note?

 What does your motor spec say will be the inrush amperage?
 You may not have any issues at all.
 Check that and let us know as a comment, please.